shtse8/fluxus/memory-bank/progress.md

-# Progress: Fluxus (Docs: Riverpod Comparison Added)
+# Progress: Fluxus (Memory Bank: Utilities Implemented)

-**Current Status:** Core provider implementations (`state`, `computed`, `async`, `stream`) and basic React adapter are functional.
+**Current Status:** Core provider implementations (`state`, `computed`, `async`, `stream`), basic React adapter, and core utilities (`pipe`, `debounce`) are functional.
 Cancellation features for async and stream providers have been implemented and tested.
-Documentation site with auto-deployment is set up, **including a new page comparing Fluxus with Riverpod.** Initial refactoring phase addressing known issues and setting up linting/formatting is complete.
+Documentation site with auto-deployment is set up, including a new page comparing Fluxus with Riverpod.
+Initial refactoring phase addressing known issues and setting up linting/formatting is complete.
 Most `no-explicit-any` ESLint warnings have been addressed.
-Focus can now shift towards further refinement, features, or documentation.
+Memory Bank is now updated.
+Focus can shift towards further refinement, features, or documentation.

 **What Works:**